Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 • • • •

 The fact is that by the end of the story, anything we hear from Tom Riddle, under any circumstances, should probably be taken with a heaping teaspoon of salt.
+Tom just plain LIES.

 But it does raise the issue of what did happen to the Slytherins.
 And, for that matter, what happened to all of the underage students who were evacuated from the castle.
 Rowling doesn’t seem to give a damn.
 She certainly doesn’t seem to have spared a thought for the logistics of the situation.

 Post-release she has tried to claim that she showed the Slyths returning to the castle with the villagers in the morning.
-But until a new edition of DHs comes out with that added, that is a baldfaced lie.
+But until a new edition of DHs comes out with that added, that is another baldfaced lie.
 She wrote nothing of the sort into the story.
 In fact she quite clearly wrote that Slughorn and Charlie Weasley returned at the head of a party of all the friends and family of all the students who had stayed at the castle to fight — along with the villagers of Hogsmeade.
 Nothing whatsoever was said about the rest of the Slytherins.

 Since all the Slytherins had been ejected from the castle before the fight started, that sounds like not a one of the Slyths returned but Slughorn — unless of course they had family members in another House who stayed, in which case they effectively came back incognito.